Where does boho style come from?

 Boho Style at Indigowares

-If you’re interested in the look of vintage textiles or authentic , we have just the thing.
+If you’re interested in the look of vintage textiles or authentic bohemian clothing, we have just the thing.

-Our kantha jackets give that vibe, and follow the ethical production practices that are at the heart of Indigowares.
+Our kantha jackets give that Janis Joplin vibe, and follow the ethical production practices that are at the heart of Indigowares.
 Kantha textiles originate in Bengali culture, and are created through a traditional practice where recycled materials like stacked saris are stitched together into beautiful, colourful quilts.
-These quilts can often be seen in , where they add to any .
+These quilts can often be seen in bohemian decor, where they add bright colors to any interior design.